 Side note: It appears the Ark of the Covenant has already been found—although it has not yet been publicly revealed.
 See, “The Discovery of the Ark of the Covenant by Ron Wyatt.”
 (Also see “Ron Wyatt and biblical archeology.”)

 Regarding the much maligned idea of a “rapture”—that is, the idea that some day in the future, believers will be “caught up” or “snatched up” (Gr. harpazō, Latin rapio) to heaven—we should recall arguments that both Enoch (Gen. 5:24) and Elijah (2 Kings 2:11) were apparently “raptured.”
 Further, Revelation 11 indicates there will be two witnesses in the future who will be killed, resurrected after 3.5 days, and then raptured (Rev. 11:7-12).
-(Jesus, on the other hand, 40 days after his resurrection, ascended back to heaven under his own power: slowly, deliberately, and victoriously.)
+(Jesus, on the other hand, ascended back to heaven under his own power: slowly, deliberately, and victoriously— 40 days after his resurrection. )

-By the way: how will all the believers have gotten up to heaven, in order to then be able to come back down from there to earth on white horses with Jesus at his Second Coming?
-Well, either by death…or by Rapture!
+By the way: how will all the believers have gotten up to heaven to be together for the Wedding Feast, and to then be able to all come back down together from there to earth on white horses with Jesus at his Second Coming?
+Well, either by death… or by Rapture!

 There will be a first, pre-Tribulation rapture.
 This rapture, like the two more that will follow it, is A RESCUE and a reward; but this one is also a judgment (1 Peter 4:17): it will be a separation of the more vigilant Christians from the less (Mt.
 25:1-10).
 In Revelation chapter 12, the pregnant woman described there with a crown of twelve stars does not represent Israel, but the whole body of professing Christians at the time of the first Rapture.
 And the catching up of the baby who will rule with a rod of iron (Rev. 12:5), symbolizes not the ascension of Jesus, but rather the rapture of a smaller body of alert Christians who are promised to rule with a rod of iron (Rev. 2:27).
 They are the Christians who are actually able to hear, whenever it comes, God’s call from heaven.
 God will call us to come up, and those who have ears to hear, like John in Rev. 4:1, will hear God’s “Come up here!”
 John in Rev. 4:1 represents, by proxy, the response of those sober-minded, spiritual believers at the time of the pre-Trib Rapture.
 John’s rapture provides a chronological place-marker in the narrative for the timing of that first Rapture.
 And of course the pre-Tribulation Rapture of Rev. 4:1 comes right after the warning to the carnal church at Laodicea, at the very end of Rev. 3.
 Note: Jesus ascended to heaven victoriously, 40 days after his resurrection.
 However, the baby of Rev. 12:5 is born, and immediately rescued from the dragon.
 Those who heed and escape up to heaven in the first rapture will be like those few who heeded Noah before the Flood (Luke 17:26, 34-35; Ps.
 27:5); they are wise virgins who will get to ride things out far above the devil’s wrath, as he violently resists his eviction (Isa.
 26:20).